Nwoya District: Overview

 Nwoya District is one of the newest districts in Uganda.
-It was established by Act of Parliament and began functioning on 1 July 2010.
+It was established by an Act of Parliament and began functioning on 1 July 2010.
 Prior to that date, it was part of Amuru District.
 The district is part of the Acholi sub-region.

 Population

 In 1991, the district population was estimated at 37,900.
 In 2002, the population was recorded at 41,010.
 In 2012, the mid-year population was estimated at 54,000.
+In the 2024 National Housing and Population Census, the population was recorded at 220,593.

 Economic activity

 Prior to 2013, subsistence agriculture and livestock husbandry were the main economic activity in the district.
 More recently, crude oil deposits have been found and commercial extraction is being planned.